 As a leading not-for-profit within a growing community the Big Sky Community Organization is constantly looking at opportunities to increase parklands and open spaces while further developing public recreation amenities.
 Projects that are currently under way include:

 Big Sky Community Park Projects: Thanks to the Spanish Peaks Community Foundation we installed a fresh water line at the East end of the park for our Camp Big Sky youth to have access to a clean water spigot next to the year-round yurt.
-Additionally, we striped two more pickle ball courts and this next season we will be upgrading our park entrance sign.
+Additionally, we striped two more pickle ball courts and upgraded our park entrance sign.
 During the summer of 2017 another yurt was added for our Camp Big Sky program thanks to the Yellowstone Club Community Foundation and Moonlight Community Foundation.

-Kircher Discovery Park Improvements: A new Tree Fort which will create an exciting gathering place for children of all ages to play and enjoy this wonderful stretch of river the park sits on finished construction in the fall of 2017.
+Kircher Discovery Park Improvements: A new Tree Fort which will create an exciting gathering place for children of all ages to play and enjoy this wonderful stretch of river the park sits on was completed in the fall of 2017.
 Big Sky’s newest playground is a ship inspired structure that is sure to invigorate the imagination of anyone that visits.
 The BSCO and Rotary Club of Big Sky worked together last summer to make several improvements to Kircher Park with the goal of providing a more inviting atmosphere for park and trail visitors.
-Improvements included: building a loop trail, tree clearing, trail repairs, and a new park entrance sign that was installed October of 2017.
+Improvements included: building a loop trail, tree clearing, trail repairs, and a new park entrance sign was installed October of 2017.

 Ousel Falls Safety and Revegetation Project: Funded through the Big Sky Area Resort Tax District and individual donors, this project improved safety throughout the park and trail with the installation of new hand rails and safety barriers as well as the restoration of several bare/compacted areas that were been damaged by user traffic.
 The restoration component of the project included seeding, planting native trees and shrubs, and decommissioning several user created paths.
 Overall, the project brought the Ousel Falls Trail back to it’s native state while providing a safer experience for all visitors.